-As a maker of cloth, I am fascinated by the myriad ways in which weaving entangles cultures, histories and technologies.
+As a maker of cloth, I am fascinated by the myriad ways it entangles cultures, histories and technologies.
+Cloth is both a sensual object and a textual document.
 I weave cloth to connect with lineages of weavers who made (and make) for subsistence, for community and for expression.
 I weave to learn about cloth and to understand the people who have made cloth before me.

-Weaving has led me to consider our co-evolution with plants and animals who provide the materials we use to make cloth; and the communities and relationships required to sustain this activity.
-Intersections between regenerative agriculture and making cloth by hand are an ongoing focus of my research in the studio.
-In my work I continue to untangle the potential for sympoetic reciprocity between fibre-bearing plants, animals and myself, the handweaver who hopes to reveal their innate materiality through collaboration, rather than transforming it through mastery.
+My work examines cloth as a textual object that enmeshes social histories, ways of thinking and of being.
+Weaving has led me to consider our co-evolution with plants and animals who provide the materials we use to make cloth and the communities and relationships required to sustain this activity.
+Intersections between sustainable, regenerative agriculture and making cloth by hand are an ongoing focus in my research.
+In the studio, I continue to examine the potential for sympoetic reciprocity between fibre-bearing plants, animals and myself, the handweaver who hopes to reveal their innate materiality through collaboration rather than transforming it through mastery.

 I sometimes write about textiles and art.
 Below are a few of these texts.
 Click the title of each to read.

-Artist Statement, written for Drawn exhibition at the Alberta Craft Council Discovery Gallery in Edmonton, Alberta September 21 to November 2, 2024.
+Artist Statement, written for Drawn exhibition at the Alberta Craft Council Discovery Gallery in Calgary Alberta September 6 to November 1, 2025.

 “Weaving at the Horizon: Encounters with Fibre Art on the Canadian Prairie” essay for “Prairie Interlace: Weaving, Modernisms and the Expanded Frame, 1960–2000” edited by Michele Hardy, Julia Krueger and Timoty Long, Published by the Universsity of Calgary Press, 2024